-In this video, gentle percutaneous electrical nerve stimulation is being used in conjunction with acupuncture to directly stimulate the weakened nerves and muscles.
+In this video, gentle percutaneous electrical nerve stimulation is being used in conjunction with acupuncture to directly stimulate the weakened nerves and muscles, causing a muscular twitching.

 Acupuncture can be a great way to decrease pain and to improve muscle strength and coordination.
 Results are often immediate, either of a permanent or temporary nature.
 Chiropractic adjustments remove interference to healing.
 The body then needs to be stimulated into healing and acupuncture is a great form of stimulation!

 As an animal acupuncture provider it is my privilege to become part of the relationship you already have with your veterinarian.
 You do not need a referral from your veterinarian to bring your pet to me, but we will work within the veterinarian-patient relationship to ensure your pet has the absolute best patient-centred care as possible.

 Poor coordination of movement (decreased sensation, poor fine tuning by nervous system)

 Weak muscles that have normal bulk (inhibited nerves, normal muscle)

 Weak and small muscles (chronic inhibition and damaged nerves, atrophy of muscle)